TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 In his second emergency start for the Colts, the reborn Philip Rivers showed more of a willingness to challenge the defense, and averaged 7.9 yards per attempt, compared to 4.4 yards per attempt in his season debut.
 The Jaguars rank 20th in FFPG allowed to WRs, and Rivers may have to throw often to keep pace with the Jacksonville offense this week.

 Pierce has not been targeted more than five times in a game in his last six outings.
-He is a total boom/bust option for Week 17.
-He should only be started if you are far behind heading into Sunday’s action.
-Pierce has no real floor, and should not be used if the score is tighter entering Sunday’s games.
+He is a total boom/bust option for Week 17, and should ideally only be started if you are far behind heading into Sunday’s action.
+Pierce has a low floor and should potentially not be used if the score is tighter entering Sunday’s games.

 Quarterback And Tight End - Fantasy Football Week 17